Salzburg is lovely in summer and winter and is crammed with culture, castles, monuments and history for centuries.

 Want to rub shoulders with celebrities, actors and anyone else who is (or thinks he is) famous?

 Then sit on the terrace of Hotel Sacher overlooking the river Salzach.

 A slice of Sacher Torte and a cup of coffee is a science in Salzburg.

 Inside you can look at the Wall of Fame.

 Autographed photographs of kings, queens, heads of state, artists and journalists who have stayed in Hotel Sacher.

-Then cross one of the bridges and explore the many cobble stoned streets and alleys of the Old Town, look at the fabulous pieces of jewelry in the Goldgasse, the flower arrangements in the Blumengasse,
+Then cross one of the bridges and explore the many cobble-stoned streets and alleys of the Old Town, look at the fabulous pieces of jewellery in the Goldgasse, the flower arrangements in the Blumengasse,

-Mozart´s birth house which is also a museum in the Gerbergasse or visit the farmer´s market next to the Domplatz.
+Mozart´s birth house is also a museum in the Gerbergasse, or visit the farmer´s market next to the Domplatz.